Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 Image

-A rhinoceros is the 2nd largest land animal after the African Elephant.
+A rhinoceros is the 2nd largest land animal after the African elephant.
 The White Rhinoceros found in Africa is the biggest of the remaining rhino species.

 Rhinos are the second heaviest land animal and can weigh up to 2400 kilograms.
 All the remaining species of rhinoceros weigh more than 1 tonne (1,000 kilograms).
 Female rhinos are smaller and weigh up to 1600 kilograms.